Armored Heart: L'Odeur de l'Amour

 “Impressive,” Lanri vaguely registered Sheep saying.

-“You understand what I did to her?” she heard Seeker’s reply.
+“You understand what I did to her?”
+She heard Seeker’s reply.
 She’d already kicked off her boots, and unlaced her jacket.
 The cold wasn’t pleasant, but she’d be in a warm bath soon, and Seeker had promised to warm her up afterwards.

-“Of course!” said Sheep.
+“Of course!”
+Said Sheep.
 “Master Gorance did something quite similar to me once.
-He didn’t cast his spell in the Divine Language, though.”
+He didn’t cast his spell in the divine language, though.”

 Lanri pulled the jacket off, and moved on to the blouse underneath.
 Seeker was right, she realized.
 She did stink.
 Badly.
 “How did you come to learn the Divine Language?”
 Asked Seeker.